Lenovo Brand World

 Employee instructions

-Sign in to AEM using your Lenovo email address, then download assets.
+Sign in to Brand Portal using your Lenovo email address to download assets.

 Agency instructions

-Sign in to Brand Portal using your Adobe ID, then download assets.
+Sign in to Brand Portal using your Adobe ID to download assets.

 Structure